Ale-Macedo/Ale-Macedo/README.md

 > I'm passionate about technology, I love learning about new technologies and I'm always looking for new challenges looking for the best solution to the problem.

-* 📚 I'm currently studying NodeJS, JavaScript.
+* 📚 I'm currently studying ReactJS, JavaScript.
-* 🚀 My next steps is: TypeScript, NoSQL, React.
+* 🚀 My next steps is: JavaScript, Html, CSS.
 <br><br>

 <div id="all" >